28 Sep Do I Have Bankruptcy Options? Yes, There Are Alternatives

 |Your estimated property equity||$55,200|

 Depending on which province you live in, you would have to pay up to $55,200 during the bankruptcy process in order to keep your property.
 This is one of the reasons why bankruptcy is only considered after all other bankruptcy options have been explored.
 If you can afford to repay a portion of your debt, but not the full amount of equity in your property, you may wish to consider another bankruptcy option.
 Our Company, GVCPS, is a well established Real Estate Investment Company that can provide you with bankruptcy options.
-We specialize in protecting your equity along with protecting your credit in these types of situations. contact us today for free consultation 604-812-3718 or firstname.lastname@example.org.
+We specialize in protecting your equity along with protecting your credit in these types of situations. contact us today for free consultation.
+Office: 604-812-3718 Email: email@example.com or visit our Website for more information: www.gvcps.ca

 In British Columbia, property owners’ exemptions are higher if you live in Vancouver or Victoria.
 In this case, $12,000 of the equity in your property is protected in Greater Vancouver and Victoria.
 In all other areas of the province, $9,000 in property equity is exempt from bankruptcy.